 Keep Furniture Away From Walls

-Moisture from above, whether from condensation, leaks or seepage, often ends up in your walls, encouraging mould growth and general bad odours, leading to poor indoor air quality.
+Moisture from above, whether from condensation, leaks or seepage, often ends up in your walls, encouraging humid air and mould growth and general bad odours, leading to poor indoor air quality.
 To prevent your furniture from trapping such moisture, make sure to avoid placing it against the walls.
 If you are not sure of the moisture level in your walls, you can also consider installing a dehumidifier in your home to help reduce moisture levels.